Andrew Giuliani: Early life

-Golf
+Golf career

-Giuliani played golf in high school, and lettered all four years.
 In June 2001, at 15 years of age, he played in the pro-am at the Buick Classic at the Westchester Country Club, partnered with world #1 Tiger Woods.
 His father, Rudy Giuliani, was originally scheduled to play with Woods, but could not because of a sore left foot.
 Despite his inability to play, Rudy Giuliani accompanied Woods and his son.

 Giuliani was recruited to Duke by golf coach Rod Myers, although Myers died shortly after, and a new coach, O.D.
 Vincent, was appointed.
 In February 2008, while Giuliani was a junior, he was cut from the team for breaches of discipline, which he said were minor or fabricated infractions.

 Although Giuliani was already cut from the team, Vincent agreed to reinstate him if the rest of the team voted for it.
 On April 9, 2008, five of Giuliani's teammates sent him an email expressing a lack of interest in reinstating him.
 In July 2008, Giuliani sued the university, alleging that his golf coach "manufactured accusations against him to justify kicking him off the team to whittle the squad."
-He further claimed that the university, by way of the late Rod Myers, had already verbally promised him a spot on the Blue Devils and “life-time access” to Duke golf facilities.
+He further claimed that the university, by way of the deceased Myers, had already verbally promised him a spot on the Blue Devils and “life-time access” to Duke golf facilities.
 The lawsuit was dismissed in 2010.

 Giuliani turned pro at the beginning of 2009.
-In August of that year he won the Metropolitan Open, earning $27,500, his first and only victory as a professional golfer.
+In August of that year, he won the Metropolitan Open, earning $27,500, his only victory as a professional golfer.
 Between 2009 and 2016, he pursued a golf career by playing on minor league tours and participating in a Golf Channel reality show.
 In 2016, he started the process to regain his amateur status.